-The backbone of Stony Brook's success was its defense, which ranked 13th in the nation in scoring defense, allowing opponents to only score 59.0 points per game.
-Pikiell's squad held teams under 50 points seven times during the year, including allowing only 37 points to Hartford.
+The backbone of Stony Brook's success was its defense, which ranked 13th in the nation in scoring defense, allowing opponents to score only 59.0 points per game.
+Pikiell's squad held teams under 50 points seven times during the year, including 37 points to Hartford.

-Pikiell and the Seawolves also heavily relied on their talented senior class that produced 75 wins in its four seasons, the most successful class in the program's Div.
-I history.
-Bryan Dougher led the team in scoring at 13.2 points per game and was named first-team All-America East.
-Dallis Joyner led the conference in field goal percentage, shooting at a 61 percent clip en route to third-team All-America East honors.
+Pikiell and the Seawolves also heavily relied on their talented senior class that produced 75 wins in its four seasons, the most successful class in the program's Division I history.
+Bryan Dougher led the team in scoring at 13.2 points per game and was named first team All-America East.
+Dallis Joyner led the conference in field goal percentage, shooting at a 61 percent clip en route to third team All-America East honors.
 Al Rapier improved all aspects of his game to put together a fine senior year, and Danny Carter played outstanding defense off the bench.

 Although Pikiell won 22 games in 2011-12, he perhaps did his best coaching work during the 2010-11 season with a team that had come into the season with high expectations.
-The team was picked to finish second in America East and had returned four starters.
+The team was picked to finish second in America East with four starters returning.
 However, injuries seemingly derailed their hopes.
 All-Conference forward Tommy Brenton was lost for the season with a knee injury, and the Seawolves racked up 55 player games missed throughout the season.
 However, Pikiell's squad persevered to win at least eight league games for the third consecutive season and powered past Albany and Vermont to reach the finals of the America East Championship for the first time in program history.

 Pikiell's team was coming off a glamorous 2009-10 season, in which he guided the Seawolves to their best season in their 11-year Division I history.
 He led SBU to its first America East regular season title as well as a berth in the National Invitation Tournament, the program's first postseason appearance since moving to Division I.